The French Wine Academy with Ben Christiansen – Session One

 Designed to develop the attendee’s knowledge of French wine (and all wine as a whole), these lectures can be enjoyed as a set or individually.
 No knowledge of French wine is necessary to start, and every tasting will present something new and exciting to all, no matter what your present level of wine appreciation.

-$40 for each individual class, $150 for non-refundable sign up for all five classes (use promo code GRADUATE at cart check out).
-Each lecture includes a tasting of nine different wines (with substantial discounts offered on all wines being presented the night of the tasting).
+The $150 course fee includes five classes.
+Each class includes a lecture and the tasting of nine different wines (with substantial discounts offered on all wines being presented the night of the tasting).
+Single sessions are $40.
+To inquire about availability, contact Scott Miner at email@example.com or call 414-231-9393.

-Lecture 3: The Rhone Valley extending into Languedoc-Roussillon, March 4
+Tasting / Lecture 3: The Rhone Valley extending into Languedoc-Roussillon, March 11